based on Reviews

 G) Weight reduction

-• Weight reduction means: reducing calorie intake; consequences:
+• Weight loss means: reducing calorie intake; consequences:

 • Lower protein intake